Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-24-Advanced-Clustering.md

 CURE (Clustering Using REpresentatives) is an efficient data clustering algorithm for large databases that is more robust to outliers and identifies clusters having non-spherical shapes and size variances.

-CURE employs a hierarchical clustering algorithm that adopts a middle ground between the centroid based and all point extremes.
+Employing a hierarchical clustering algorithm, CURE adopts a middle ground between the centroid based and all point extremes.

 - Strengths
     - Shrinking representative points toward the center helps avoid problems with noise and outliers